 C-CD-15 Residential Character in Villages.
 Discourage the conversion of residential to commercial uses in coastal villages.
 If conversion of a residence to commercial uses is allowed under applicable zoning code provisions, the architectural style of the home should be preserved.
-(PC app.
-9/19/11, 7/29/10)

-[Adapted from the Point Reyes Station Community Plan, Policy PA 2.4, p.
+[Adapted from the Point Reyes Station Community Plan, Policy PA-2.4, p.
 13]

 C-CD-16 Maintenance of the Rural Character of Roadways.
-Roadways and accessways should shall reflect the character of coastal communities and should shall be context and location sensitive.
+Roadways and accessways shall reflect the character of coastal communities and shall be context and location sensitive.
 The primary areas to be considered for sidewalks, curbs, and similar roadway improvements shall be within designated village boundaries.